Why tennis needs Federer and Nadal rivalry

 - No man born in the 1990s has won a major

-London (CNN)It was only a few minutes after his Australian Open victory over Rafael Nadal, but already Roger Federer was thinking about the future of the game he loves so dearly.
+London (CNN)Only a few minutes after his Australian Open victory over Rafael Nadal, Roger Federer was already thinking about the future of the game he loves so dearly.

-"Keep playing Rafa, please, tennis needs you," Federer told the Spaniard during the trophy ceremony after winning a men's record-extending 18th major title at Melbourne Park that broke viewing records around the world and lit up social media.
+"Keep playing Rafa, please, tennis needs you," Federer told the Spaniard during the trophy ceremony after winning a record-extending 18th men's major title at Melbourne Park that broke viewing records around the world and lit up social media.

 As a former president of the ATP Players' Council, the 35-year-old Swiss superstar should know what he is talking about.

-Sports thrives on strong rivalries and in tennis, nothing has come close to 18-time major winner Federer taking on 14-time grand slam champion Nadal.
+Sports thrives on strong rivalries, and in tennis nothing has come close to Federer taking on 14-time grand slam champion Nadal.

 Rivalry

-Since they first played each other on hard court in Miami in 2004, the pair have contested 35 matches, including 22 finals.
+Since they first played each other on hard court in Miami in 2004, the former world No. 1s have contested 35 matches, including 22 finals.
 Between 2005 and 2015, there were only nine majors where one of them didn't feature in the championship match.

 And since 2008, when their rivalry peaked in a Wimbledon final that is now widely seen as the best of all time, television ratings for men's tennis have grown 100% according to the ATP World Tour.